um. It's not funny. It's not supposed to be funny.

 Well, what it is then?
 I can't define it in terms of what it is, I can only define it in terms of what it is not.

-What are the main themes? tiny ghosts is a creepy, melancholy, sometimes depressing, sometimes darkly humorous, weekly, photo webcomic.
-It's maybe about what it feels like to be a monster or a ghosts or a robot, but not the scary kind.
-It's about being frightened or war and what you might turn into when you grow up if you aren't careful.
-It's about loss and longing and love and hope and being small and scared of a big world and not knowing your place in it and wanting to belong but always being on the outside and not being sure that God loves you but really hoping he does, because pretty much everyone else thinks you are a weirdo.
+What are the main themes?
+It's about what it feels like to be a monster/ghost/robot/toy/etc. but not the scary kind.
+It's about being frightened of war and what you might turn into when you grow up if you aren't careful.
+It's about loss and longing and love and hope and being small and scared of a big world and not knowing your place in it and wanting to belong but always being on the outside and not being sure that God loves you but really hoping he does even though pretty much everyone else thinks you are a weirdo.
+Stuff like that.

 How often is it updated?
 There is a new comic every Monday.
 It would be more, but I don't really want to work that hard.
 One a week is about all I can manage.

 I dont like pushing buttons, is there an RSS feed that will automatically send me the comic?
 Surprisingly yes!
-The RSS feed can be found at:
+The RSS feed can be found here!
+You can also just sign up for updates on the Facebook page or the twitter.

-Where's the ads, merch, subscripton fees, etc?
+Where's the ads, merch, subscription fees, etc?
 I have enough money.
 I don't need to bother with any of that.
-I have decided to sell out a little bit and offer framed prints of the comics and a anthology, but I don't really expect anyone to actually buy them.
+I have decided to sell out a little bit and offer framed prints of the comics, but I don't really expect anyone to actually buy them.
 It's more so I can brag to people how I sell art on the internet.

 Who is the author?
 Just some guy, he's not important.